 Reviews are conducted in a two-step process.
 The Step 1 process includes Council staff with expertise in TOD, affordable housing, urban design, and environmental design.
-Projects that meet the Step 1 threshold are reviewed by the Livable Communities Advisory Committee (LCAC), comprised of professionals in the fields of development, local government, finance, transportation, environment, and site design.
+Projects that meet the Step 1 threshold are reviewed by the Livable Communities Advisory Committee (LCAC), composed of professionals in the fields of development, local government, finance, transportation, environment, and site design.
 Recommendations are presented to the Council’s Community Development Committee (CDC), and to the full Council shortly thereafter.

 In May 2013, the Council sponsored design workshops to improve the transit orientation of LCA-TOD project submittals.
 More about the TOD design workshops.